-Most people who struggle with weight management don't eat because they are hungry; they eat in response to environmental and emotional influences.
-To address eating behaviors, the underlying causes of overeating need to be addressed.
-When group support isn't sufficient, patients will be referred to a clinician specializing in the psychology of eating and weight management.
-By developing strategies to reduce or eliminate factors blocking successful weight loss, patients will have a greater likelihood of long-term success.
+Have you ever grabbed an unhealthy snack when you’re feeling down?
+Most people who struggle with their weight eat in response to environmental and emotional triggers, even if they are not hungry.
+To address negative eating habits, the underlying causes must be addressed.
+When group support isn't sufficient, patients will be referred to a provider who specializes in the psychology of eating and weight management.
+The clinician helps the patient develop strategies to reduce or eliminate factors that interfere with successful weight loss.
+This approach increases the likelihood of long-term success.